 Fatigued?
 What's Ferritin Got To Do With It?

-What do you do when you feel like crap, yet on paper, you seem to appear perfectly healthy?
+What do you do when you feel low energy, yet on paper, you seem to appear perfectly healthy?

 I get this all the time with patients in my practice.
 They are frustrated, or in complete disbelief that they appear "fine", despite not feeling fine.